WazirRohiman/hadoop_mapreduce_setup/README.md

 We will run the WordCount example with an input text and see how the content of the input file is processed by WordCount.

+Additionally, this repo will also document the setup of a Dockerized Hadoop nodes to create a cluster which will contain the following nodes

+    Namenode
+    Datanode
+    Node Manager
+    Resource manager
+    Hadoop history server